 After configuring the hardware, you will need to pick the operating system for the new server.
 For the easiest and fastest deployment, choose from the public templates with the most common modern server OS options.

-Advanced users may wish to install the server from an even wider variety of distributions by selecting your favourite OS from the CDROM tab and installing it manually at the first bootup.
+Advanced users may wish to install the server from an even wider variety of distributions by selecting their favourite OS from the CDROM tab and installing it manually at the first boot-up.